getml/getml.com/src/docs/user_guide/walkthrough/index.md

 ![Getting Started](../../images/getting_started_4_0.png)

 getML adds automated feature engineering on relational data and time series to AutoML.
-The getML algorithms, Multirel and Relboost, find the right aggregations and subconditions needed to construct meaningful features from the raw relational data.
+The getML algorithms, Multirel and Relboost, and RelMT find the right aggregations and subconditions needed to construct meaningful features from the raw relational data.
 This is done by performing a sophisticated, gradient-boosting-based heuristic.
 In doing so, getML brings the vision of end-to-end automation of machine learning within reach for the first time.
 Note that getML also includes automated model deployment via a HTTP endpoint or database connectors.
-This topic is covered in other material.

 All functionality of getML is implemented in the so-called *getML engine*.
 It is written in C++ to achieve the highest performance and efficiency possible and is responsible for all the heavy lifting.
-The getML Python API acts as a bridge to communicate with engine.
-In addition, the *getML monitor* (available in Enterprise edition) provides a Go-based graphical user interface to ease working with getML and significantly accelerate your workflow.
+The getML Python API acts as a bridge to communicate with the engine.
+In addition, the *getML monitor,* a graphical web interface available in the Enterprise edition, provides you with an overview of your current projects and pipelines.

-In this article, we start with a brief glimpse of different toolsets offered by getML community and Enterprise editions.
-Later on, you will learn the basic steps and commands to tackle your data science projects using the Python API.
-For illustration purpose we will also touch how an example data set like the one used here would have been dealt with using classical data science tools.
-In contrast, we will show how the most tedious part of a data science project - merging and aggregating a relation data set - is automated using getML.
-At the end of this tutorial you are ready to tackle your own use cases with getML or dive deeper into our software using a variety of follow-up material.
+In this walkthrough, we start with an overview of the toolsets offered by the getML Community and Enterprise edition.
+Subsequently, employing an example data set, we demonstrate how the most tedious part of a data science project - merging and aggregating a relation data set - is automated using getML.
+By the end of this tutorial you are ready to tackle your own use cases with getML and dive deeper into our software using a variety of follow-up material.

 ## Starting a new project